openintegrationhub/openintegrationhub/CONTRIBUTING.md

   - Integration tests were successful applied
   - Dependencies between software modules are documented
 - The application is running in a test environment without critical bugs
-- Service is up and running on K8s test instance
+- Services are up and running on K8s test instance

 ## Pull Requests